wp-plugins/wysiwyg-widgets/readme.txt

 * [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/)
 * Check out more [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by the same author
 * Follow me on Twitter for lightning fast support and updates: [@DannyvanKooten](http://twitter.com/dannyvankooten)
+* If you're a developer willing to contribute, [WYSIWYG Widgets is now on Github](http://github.com/dannyvankooten/WYSIWYG-Widgets-for-WP).
+Please help to improve WYSIWYG Widgets by forking. :)

 == Installation ==